SoulEncoded/VersionControl/README.md

 ## Solution

+Steps:

-Step 1: Using Command Line create a new folder called `git_challenge` in your workspace.
+1. Using Command Line create a new folder called `git_challenge` in your workspace.
-Step 2: Change into the `git_challenge` directory initialize git control with `git init`.
+2. Change into the `git_challenge` directory initialize git control with `git init`.
-Step 3: Using Command Line create a new file called `awesome_code.js`. step 5: Open the file `awesome_code.js` in your IDE and write `console.log('hello');`.
+3. Using Command Line create a new file called `awesome_code.js`.
+5. Open the file `awesome_code.js` in your IDE and write `console.log('hello');`.
-Step 6 (Optional): In your CLI type in `git status` to view your un-staged changes to the project.
+6. (Optional).
+In your CLI type in `git status` to view your un-staged changes to the project.
-Step 7: add your changes to the staging are by entering `git add awesome_code.js` or `git add .` to add all your changes.
+7. add your changes to the staging are by entering `git add awesome_code.js` or `git add .` to add all your changes.
-Step 8 (Optional): `git status` again to see your changes in the staging area.
+8. (Optional). `git status` again to see your changes in the staging area.
-Step 9: `git commit -m "add console log to awesome_code file"`.
+9. `git commit -m "add console log to awesome_code file"`.
 Note by convention commit messages are present tense.
-Step 10: create and checkout a new branch `git checkout -b new_branch`;
+10. create and checkout a new branch `git checkout -b new_branch`;
-Step 11: in your new branch open the `awesome_code.js` file and change the code to `console.log('new branch');`.
+11. in your new branch open the `awesome_code.js` file and change the code to `console.log('new branch');`.
-Step 12: Follow steps 7 - 9 and commit your changes with a new different commit message.
+12. Follow steps 7 - 9 and commit your changes with a new different commit message.
-Step 13: Go back to your master branch. `git checkout master`;
+13. Go back to your master branch. `git checkout master`;
-Step 14: Merge your `new_branch` into the `master` branch with `git merge new_branch;` Step 15: resolve merge conflicts by deleting the old `console.log('hello');` Step 16: Save your file and follow steps 7 - 9 again and commit your changes.
+14. Merge your `new_branch` into the `master` branch with `git merge new_branch;`
+15. resolve merge conflicts by deleting the old `console.log('hello');`
+16. Save your file and follow steps 7 - 9 again and commit your changes.